Ricordy/SL-SmartContracts/README.md

 **Pause/Unpause sections**

-1. The action of pausing can be called by any CLevel wallet while the unpause action can only be perfomed by the CEO.
+1. The action of pausing can be called by any CLevel wallet while the unpause action can only be performed by the CEO.
-2. This actions can be performed calling:
+2. These actions can be performed by calling:

 ```solidity
 /// @dev Called by any "C-level" role to pause each of the functionalities.
 Used only when